MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "I know that, but *why?*  Surely you're not going to eat all of these yourself?" she asked icredulously, an eyebrow raised at the towering pile of flapjacks.

-"Nah, you're g'n have some.
-Y'let me crash here, 'ts the least I can do."
+"Y'let me crash here, 'ts the least I can do."

-Homura was suprised, the first time Kyoko had offered her food.
+Homura was suprised, the first time Kyoko had offered *her* food.
+Sure, she'd shared with Mami, with Sayaka, with *Madoka* even.
 It was a matter of trust, of *principle* for her.

-The last girl who she offered food to refused and ended up dead for it, the fool of a girl.

-Homura summoned a headband from the hammerspace inside her buckler, fixing her frustratingly orderly hair out of reach of any imprecise movements.
+Homura summoned a headband from the hammerspace inside her buckler, "fixing" her frustratingly orderly hair out of reach of any imprecise movements.
 With poise Kyoko would associate with a monarch (or perhaps a corpse), she began to eat.

-"What's wrong, ice queen?  never had a homecooked meal before?"
+"What's wrong, ice queen?
+Havent'cha had a homecooked meal before?"

-"I... never expected you to be a cook."
+"I... never expected you to be a decent cook."

-"Yeah well, my parents raised me *right*.
+"Y' well, my parents raised me *right*.
 Take care of one another, roof over yer head, do unto others, all that stuff."

 "I can see that."
 Homura said plainly, and for once, she meant it.